-The versatility of pallets is endless, we’ve already blogged about using pallets to make garden furniture, but there are so many more things that can be created and designed using this free or very cheap resource.
-Pallet decking is a great way of enhancing your garden space without requiring a second Mortgage.
+The versatility of pallets is endless, the experts at Wood Finishes Direct have already posted about using pallets to make garden furniture, but there are so many more things that can be created and designed using this free or very cheap resource.
+Pallet decking is a great way of enhancing your garden space without requiring a second mortgage.
 And as pallets are very strong and come in standard sizes, building a modular deck, depending on size and complexity, that is totally unique, could be done in a relatively short time.

 Wooden Pallets For The Taking?

 As mentioned in our previous ‘pallet’ blog post, you should always ask before taking pallets.
 Large businesses are bound to have pallets stacked up but be aware that some businesses sell their pallets on – so always ask.
 If they’re happy for you to take them they may ask for a small token payment of a pound or so per pallet or may be happy for you to take them off their hands for free.

 Did You Know? – Some Little Known Pallet Facts

 A standard pallet is 40 x 48 inches (that’s roughly 100cm x 120cm) but there are many variations available that have been designed to suit different manufacturing purposes.
 But ultimately, pallets, also known as Skids, are designed with forklifts and pallet jacks in mind and make automated warehouses work to maximum efficiency.
 Pallets have played a massive role in the growth of transportation of goods over the last century and nearly 500 million new pallets are made every year and there can be anywhere up to three billion wood pallets in circulation within the European Union.
 For more interesting facts and figures on pallets, check out the Pallet Central – Did You Know? page or the good old Wikpedia’s Pallet Page that suggests that pallets go back as far as Egyptian times.